 Sumner is a very small city located in the state of Iowa.
 With a population of 2,031 people and just one neighborhood, Sumner is the 268th largest community in Iowa.
-Sumner has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Sumner has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Sumner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sumner are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sumner is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sumner is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Sumner who work in office and administrative support (12.65%), management occupations (12.25%), and healthcare suport services (11.55%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sumner is worth considering.

-Sumner is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Sumner does not have a public transit system used by locals to get to and from work.

 The per capita income in Sumner in 2022 was $35,772, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $143,088 for a family of four.
 However, Sumner contains both very wealthy and poor people as well.